 - File your taxes early — as soon as you have the tax information you need, before a scammer can.
 Tax identity theft happens when someone uses your Social Security number to get a tax refund or a job.
 Respond right away to letters from the IRS.

-Complete our Identity Protection education module and visit identitytheft.gov/databreach to learn more about protecting yourself after a data breach.
-See updates on the incident at Equifax's Cybersecurity Site.
+View our Identity Protection module and visit identitytheft.gov/databreach to learn more about protecting yourself after a data breach.

 Identity theft can happen to you at any time, but the following fraud prevention and identity theft tips can help you decrease the likelihood of becoming a victim of identity theft.